FabianKP/laplacian_of_gaussians/README.md

 2. Install opencv and test your installation (plot something).
 DONE
 3. Implement N-dimensional convolution with Bessel kernel.
 DONE
 4. Test.
 DONE
 5. Implement Laplacian-of-Gaussians method.
+DONE
    1. Make a blob-class.
 DONE
    2. Make a scale-space representation function.
 DONE
    3. Make a normalized Laplacian function.
 DONE.
    4. Implement LoG.
+DONE
       1. Implement a method for finding strict local maxima/minima in 3d.
 DONE.
       2. Implement a method for intersection detection.
 DONE.
-      3. Combine into LoG.
+      3. Combine into LoG for finding bright blobs.
+DONE
-6. Optimize code (minimize copying).

-Issues:
----
-Currently, there is the small issue that OpenCV SUCKS!!!
-Dilation and erosion seem to not work for 3D-arrays.
-So, I guess I will have to find a different library to do all the 3D-things.
+      4. Extend so that LoG identifies both bright and dark blobs.
+DONE
+6. Implement paintBlobs-function.
+   1. Implement and test.
+DONE
+   2. Solve the color problem (when you give paintBlobs a grayscale image).
+7. Refactor code.
+   1. Make LoG saver.
+If you give it a non-grayscale image, it should raise an error or convert.
+8. Find more convincing examples (LoG performs bad on almonds-image.)

 Optional improvements:
 ---